treeverse/lakeFS/design/open/spark-outputcommitter/committer.md

 We propose to leverage the atomic capabilities of lakeFS to write a specific OutputCommitter for lakeFSFS.
-In the initial version, it will branch out, prepare the desired output, and merge back in to commit.
-Aborting will be done by dropping the branch (or repurposing it if the same job ID is requested again).
+In the initial version, it will branch out, prepare the desired output, and merge back in as part of the HOC commit.[^1] Aborting will be done by dropping the branch (or repurposing it if the same job ID is requested again).
 Regular lakeFS retention can handle dropping data objects; we might want to add file patterns to retention to allow temporary objects to be dropped rapidly.

+[^1]: A merge is a type of commit, of course, so in this model HOC commits
+	*are* lakeFS commits!

 # How